Mecca: Hajj and 'Umrah

 The Hajj pilgrimage, also called the greater pilgrimage, attracts millions of Muslims from all over the world and almost triples Mecca's population for one week in the twelfth and final Islamic month of Dhu al-Hijjah.
 In 2019, the Hajj attracted 2,489,406 pilgrims to the holy city.
 The 'Umrah, or the lesser pilgrimage, can be done at anytime during the year.
 Every adult, healthy Muslim who has the financial and physical capacity to travel to Mecca must perform the Hajj at least once in a lifetime.
 Umrah, the lesser pilgrimage, is not obligatory, but is recommended in the Quran.
 In addition to the Masjid al-Haram, pilgrims also must visit the nearby towns of Mina/Muna, Muzdalifah and Mount Arafat for various rituals that are part of the Hajj.

-Jabal an-Nur
+Jabal al-Nour

-This is a mountain believed by Muslims to have been the place where Muhammad spent his time away from the bustling city of Mecca in seclusion.
+Jabal al-Nour is a mountain believed by Muslims to have been the place where Muhammad spent his time away from the bustling city of Mecca in seclusion.
 The mountain is located on the eastern entrance of the city and is the highest point in the city at 642 meters (2,106 feet).

 Hira'a Cave

-Situated atop Jabal an-Nur, this is the cave where Muslims believe Muhammad received the first revelation from Allah through the archangel Gabriel (Jibril in Islamic tradition) at the age of 40.
+Situated atop Jabal al-Nour, this is the cave where Muslims believe Muhammad received the first revelation from Allah through the archangel Gabriel (Jibril in Islamic tradition) at the age of 40.